The Small Business Sparks grant program aims to help small businesses deliver innovative solutions.

 - develop new products or service offerings

-- enable a benefit to the local economy
+- demonstrate a benefit to the local economy (and broader Boroondara community)

 - own a business or propose to start up a small business within Boroondara’s municipal boundary (a small business is defined by the Australian Bureau of Statistics as employing under 20 people)